EqualExperts/slack-gardener/README.md

 # 👨‍🌾 Slack Gardener 👩‍🌾

-This bot provides one primary function:
+This app provides one primary function:

 * Scan all public channels, warn each inactive channel, before subsequently archiving them.